Universe

 )

 So you can see that we have replaced the content with lists of dictionaries.
 The two known dictionaries have a key named title.
 For the ingredients, the key items will accept a content with a list, as it was before.
-For the instructions, the key steps will accept a content with a numbered as it was before.
+For the instructions, the key steps will accept a content with a numbered list as it was before.

 And the result is :